noahshinn/pubapi-web/README.md

-# A simple web network of APIs
+# A prototype of a public network of APIs

-A mini world-wide web of machines that serve public API specs rather than rendered web pages.
+A mini world-wide web of machines that serve public API specs rather than html pages.

 ## Synthetic web